meiladrahmani556/Disso/README.md

 ## 13. Reused Code and References

-Any reused or adapted code from external sources is clearly referenced in the notebooks and documentation.
+Any reused or adapted code from external sources is clearly referenced within the notebooks and documentation.

 ---

 ## 14. Conclusions

 This project demonstrates a complete CNN-based image classification pipeline.
-The baseline model establishes a strong foundation for further optimisation.
+The baseline CNN establishes a strong foundation for iterative optimisation and performance improvements.

 ---

 ## 15. Future Work

-Future improvements include deeper CNN architectures, regularisation techniques, transfer learning, and deployment as a GUI application using Streamlit.
+Future work includes deeper CNN architectures, batch normalisation, dropout regularisation, transfer learning, and deployment as a graphical user interface (GUI) application using Streamlit.

 ---

 ## 16. Known Issues / Bugs

 No critical unresolved issues at the current stage of the project.